vferat/pycrostates/docs/source/microstates/glossary.rst

     GFP
     global field power
         Global Field Power (GFP) is a measure of the (non-)uniformity of the electromagnetic field at the sensors.
-It is typically calculated as the standard deviation of the sensor values at each time point.
+For EEG, it is typically calculated as the standard deviation of the sensor values at each time point.
+For other channel types, e.g. MEG, it is typically calculated as the RMS of the sensor values at each time point.
 Thus, it is a one-dimensional time series capturing the spatial variability of the signal across sensor locations.
-Local maxima of the global field power (GFP) are known to represent the portions of EEG data with highest signal-to-noise ratio (:cite:t:`KOENIG20161104`).
+Local maxima of the global field power (GFP) are known to represent the portions of data with highest signal-to-noise ratio (:cite:t:`KOENIG20161104`).

     GEV